scrabbletank/farhome-rules/rulesdoc.md

 Attempt to counter a creatures flow of magic, stopping a spell before it can be cast.
 As a reaction, make a spellcasting roll against the caster's spellcasting roll, adding a success to your roll for every point of mana spent above the target spell or adding a failure for every point of mana spent below the target spell.
 On success the target spell has no effect.

+Multiple casters can attempt to counter the same spell.
+When multiple casters cast _Counter Spell_ you use the combined mana across all casts when determining your roll.

 ___
 #### Far Sight
 *3rd Level*